arximboldi/lager/doc/effects.rst

 Effects allow :ref:`reducers` to request the execution of code that would break the :ref:`purity<purity>` of the reducer .
-In this way, we can describe I/O and other interactions directly from the reducer.
+In this way, we can describe I/O and other interactions directly from the reducer, without directly executing them.

 Writing effects
 ---------------